 Copy number graphs of chromosomes III, IV, VIII, X, and XI for the regions of interest for the Saaz (CBS1503) and Frohberg (W34/70) representatives.
-These graphs were extracted from the complete chromosome representations in Figure S9.
-The coordinates correspond to the FM1318 reference genome.
+These graphs were extracted from the complete chromosome representations in S9 Fig. The coordinates correspond to the FM1318 reference genome.
 The lower panels correspond only to the regions demarcated by the dashed lines in the upper panels.
 The lower panels report the coverage values (using 1-kbp windows) for the regions of interest, gene annotations, and the absolute counts of homozygous and heterozygous SNPs (using 1-kbp windows) compared with the FM1318 reference genome.

-Figure S9.
-Copy number and heterozygosity levels of S. eubayanus and Lager strains.
+S9 Fig. Copy number and heterozygosity levels of S. eubayanus and Lager strains.